An Approximate View of Initial Ice Formation

 As we have seen, grain size is established in the thin primary ice layer, the general texture is preserved as the secondary ice grows on the bottom of the ice sheet.
 The formation process is called congealation and is 'slow growth'.
 The growth rate is controlled by the rate that latent heat can be conducted through the ice and into the air.
 This results in a relatively smooth bottom on the ice sheet and, assuming there is no snow on the ice, a uniform ice growth rate.

-At a molecular scale dihydrogen oxide (H2O) molecules are coming and going from the ice-water interface as they park on the ice or leave the ice because they wiggle free or bet bumped by another molecule.
-Unlike growth in supercooled water, any pointy places on the bottom of the sheet tend to be rounded because the ice molecules in the pointy area are being hit and knocked off more by the water molecules than is the case where the interface is flat.
+At a molecular scale dihydrogen oxide (H2O) molecules are coming and going from the ice-water interface as they park on the ice or leave the ice because they wiggle free or get bumped by another molecule.
+Unlike growth in supercooled water, any pointy places on the bottom of the sheet tend to be rounded because the ice molecules in the pointy area are being hit and knocked off more by the water molecules than is the case where the interface is flat or concave.

 In general, grain size increases toward the bottom of the ice sheet.
 Crystals with a more vertical C axis, wedge out less vertical crystals with their more aggressive lateral growth on the A axis.
 This happens at a very small scale on the shallow groove that exists where the crystal boundary intersects the bottom of the ice.